- What We Do

-5. Your website should not have lots of links that open New Browser windows
+5. Your website Has lots of links that open New Browser windows

 That’s the first step down a slippery slope to a bad user experience.
 It welcomes a user to leave your site, but there is no “back” button for them to return to.
 Another downer?
 Opening multiple browser windows at a time not only makes navigation a pain (especially on a mobile device), and they eat up bandwidth—which can slow someone’s device and basically ruin their whole online experience.

-6. You should not have Social Media icons at the top of your website
+6. Your Website has Social Media icons at the top of your website

 This is a common problem for websites to have, and welcomes users to leave your site right away while encouraging distraction.
 Once they leave your site for social media, they fall into a scrolling rabbit hole and may never come back to your site.
 Put them on the side.
 Put them in the middle.
 Put them at the bottom.
 Put them anywhere but the top.